A bird’s-eye view of Los Angeles, California, with a tranquil park in the foreground and the Downtown skyline in the distance.

 Sherman Oaks isn’t just one of the safest neighborhoods in Los Angeles — it boasts some of the very best amenities.
 This neighborhood provides more of a quiet and laid-back atmosphere, ideal for young professionals, and shopping and dining options are plentiful.

-If you consider yourself a shopaholic, for example, you’ll never get bored of places to explore in Sherman Oaks, as there are several places to check out locally, from high-end stores to smaller boutiques.
+If you consider yourself a shopaholic, for example, you’ll never get bored with places to explore in Sherman Oaks, as there are several places to check out locally, from high-end stores to smaller boutiques.
 For high-end shopping, check out the Sherman Oaks Galleria, and for smaller, independent shops and restaurants, you can’t miss Ventura Blvd.

 Move to One of the Safest Neighborhoods in Los Angeles With PODS